 Two core courses (six credits) = COMP 695 + one core course.

-Students who are admitted to the MSc IS after completing one of the post-baccalaureate certificates (PBC-ITM, PBC-DA, PBC-IS) will be able to transfer completed AU graduate COMP courses towards the MSc IS Program.
+Students who are admitted to the MSc IS after completing one of the graduate certificates (GC ITM, GCDA, GC InfoSec) will be able to transfer completed AU graduate COMP courses towards the MSc IS Program.
 Courses completed within the certificate will be considered for credit towards the MSc IS if they satisfy the following requirements: The coursework is less than 7 years old at the time of admission to the program.
 The course satisfies the lowest acceptable grade specified in the MSc IS program regulations.
 AU graduate courses completed as non-program students will be considered towards the MSc IS.
 These courses must also be less than 7 years old at the time of admission and must satisfy the lowest acceptable grade.

 Students enrolled in the MSc IS program may take one course from other post-secondary institutions in fulfillment of the three credit towards the career track program requirements, provided such course is applicable to Athabasca University’s MSc IS program.